makehumancommunity/gl-test-cases/README.md

 ## Existing test cases so far

 * 00 *Does qt5 and the opengl canvas work at all?* - Launch a window with a canvas without doing any GL operations on it, just to see if things crash before even starting.
+* 01 *Can the OpenGL functions be initialized?* - Launch a window with a canvas and try to create a GL "functions" object, but without actually doing anything with it.

 ## Results